-The course format is a officially asynchronous.
+The course format is a hybrid of asynchronous and synchronous course delivery.
 All lectures will be asynchronous.
 Videos and PowerPoint lecture slides will be posted to D2L.
 When the lecture materials are posted, the class will be emailed regarding accompanying reading and the expected dates of when the lecture videos should be viewed.
-Although labs are asynchronous, we will have a specific day and time of labs reserved, which will be Thursdays from 3:30 to 6:15 pm.
-You will need to log into a lab computer remotely through the university VPN, and we will have the lab reserved for students of this class on that day and time.
-Students who have a scheduling conflict must attempt to access the computer lab at another time.
+Labs will be synchronous.
+Labs will occur on Fridays from 3:30 to 6:15 pm.
+You will need to log into a lab computer remotely through the university VPN.
 Directions on how to use the university VPN will be provided on D2L.
 Please note that lab demonstrations will be pre-recorded on video and posted to D2L.